fabien-roy/dji-mobile-sdk-example/README.md

 Single-man college project where I had to use a drone to do three specific goals :

     A) Make the drone follow a precise course (featuring loops) -> Done
-    B) Make the drone follow a line in the school's gymnasium   -> Done
+    B) Make the drone follow a line in the school's gymnasium   -> Mostly done
     C) Make the drone find a ball in the school's gymnasium     -> Cancelled due to time restrictions

 ## How does it work? ##